 Nik Pollard is a painter and printmaker based in Bristol.
-He has been a professional member of the Society of Wildlife Artists [SWLA] since 1997, graduated from the Royal College of Art in 1998 and in recent years has received the Swarovski Bird Artist of the Year award and the RSPB award .
+He has been a professional member of the Society of Wildlife Artists [SWLA] since 1997, graduated from the Royal College of Art in 1998 and in recent years has received the Swarovski Bird Artist of the Year award and the RSPB award in 2019.

 His work is generated from sustained, direct observation with paintings and drawings often resolved in the field.
 A period of dedicated study at single or related locations is a necessary part of his process.
-Drawing from all the senses, he investigates the rhythms and characteristics of a location and it’s ecology, resulting in a sense of time and place.
+Drawing from all the senses, he investigates the rhythms and characteristics of a location and its ecology, resulting in a sense of time and place.

-Working with a range of mediums, he focuses on the essential aspects of what it is that has drawn him to the subject.
+Working with a range of mediums, he focuses on the essential aspects of what it is that have drawn him to the subject.
 Searching for a balance between figuration and abstraction he enjoys exploring the ambiguity and serendipity of mark-making.
 When working in the studio he often turns to printmaking in order to pursue an idea further, substituting the thrill of the first-hand direct response with the magic of printmaking and the exploration of materials and processes that cannot easily be replicated outdoors.

 Nik has been involved and has helped develop a number of SWLA projects.

 I see art education as a perfect opportunity to help people re-engage with nature and believes that art has a role in promoting conservation stories.